-- Spread 1/2 cup of lard over the work surface covering and area that is 2′ x 4′ from the edge of the work surface away from you.
+- Spread 1/2 cup of lard over the work surface covering an area that is 2′ x 4′ from the edge of the work surface away from you.

-- Uncover the dough and working with one piece at a time.
-Place the piece of dough into the center of the lard covered work surface.
+- Uncover the dough and work with one piece at a time.
+Place the piece of dough into the center of the lard-covered work surface.

 - Lightly stretch the dough to lengthen it to about 14 inches or so.